 J.T.
-McDaniel Official Website
+McDaniel Official Site

 Edward L. Beach

-The novel’s protagonist, Lieutenant Commander Edward “Rich” Richardson, relates the story in the first person.
+The novel’s protagonist, Lieutenant Commander Edward “Rich” Richardson, relates the story in first person.
 The premise is that Richardson has received the Medal of Honor, and he’s telling the story on audio tape.
-A brief “cover letter” indicates that the tape will need editing, as Richardson has included entirely too much personal material, instead of just sticking to the actual events.
+A brief “cover letter” indicates that the tape will need editing, as Richardson has included entirely too much personal matter, instead of just sticking to the actual events.
 All that personal stuff is, naturally, what we’re really interested in reading.

 This is where the conflict begins.
-Richardson has every confidence in his XO—as an XO—but he isn’t 100% certain the younger officer is quite ready for a command.
+Richardson has every confidence in his XO—as an XO—but he isn’t 100% certain that the younger officer is quite ready for a command.
 In the end, he decides to make the recommendation.
 Richardson wants to move up to that fleet boat, and Bledsoe is eager to get his own boat.
 And there is a certain amount of pressure from above.

 When a test is arranged, Bledsoe seems fine at first.
-Then, when an emergency situation arises, he makes the wrong choices.
+Then, when an emergency situation arises, he makes wrong choices.
 At one point Richardson nearly drowns inside the conning tower when the hatch jams and can’t be closed completely.
-Richardson knows the Commodore is going to fail Bledsoe, so he withdraws his recommendation for command instead.
-He figures it’s a matter of needing a little more seasoning.
+Richardson knows the commodore is going to fail Bledsoe, so he withdraws his recommendation for command instead.
+He figures it’s just a matter of needing a little more seasoning.

 Somehow, the two men manage to make an efficient command team.
 Richardson is probably trying harder than he should, but he makes it work.
 When Richardson is injured and has to temporarily go ashore, Bledsoe gets command of Walrus.
-During a patrol in the Bungo Straits Walrus is lost with all hands, the victim of a Japanese destroyer captain nicknamed "Bungo Pete."
+During a patrol in the Bungo Straits Walrus is lost with all hands, the victim of a Japanese destroyer captain nicknamed Bungo Pete.